 - Use color to illustrate achievement thresholds.
 Including color as a backdrop gives the viewer another reference to better understand how performance is measured against goals.

 - Add bullets to dashboards for summary insights.
-Combining bullets with other chart types into a dashboard supports productive discussions about where attention is needed to accomplish objectives.
+Combining bullets with other chart types into a dashboard supports productive discussions around where to focus efforts to accomplish objectives.

 - Combine highlight tables with other chart types.
 Buttressing a line chart with a highlight table, for example, lets a viewer keep overall data trends in mind while drilling down into specific cross sections of interest.

 Treemaps relate different segments of your data to the whole.
-By nesting rectangles within others, treemaps show how individual data points fit in a hierarchy.
-As the name of the chart suggests, each rectangle is subdivided into smaller rectangles, or sub-branches, based on its proportion to the whole.
+As the name of the chart suggests, each rectangle in a treemap is subdivided into smaller rectangles, or sub-branches, based on its proportion to the whole.
 They make efficient use of space to show percent total for each category.

-- Color the rectangles by a category Because treemaps are such a dense chart type, color makes it easier for the viewer to distinguish one category from another.
+- Color the rectangles by category.
+Because heatmaps are such a dense chart type, color makes it easier for the viewer to distinguish one category from another.

 - Combine treemaps with bar charts.
-Bar charts whose “fill” is a treemap are a visually impressive way to drill down into data.
 The bar chart lets the viewer quickly compare items through the bar’s length, while also showing the breakdown of categories within each bar.

 - Hide the points within the box.
-This helps a viewer focus on the outliers.
+This helps the viewer focus on the outliers.

-- Compare boxplots across categorical dimensions.
-Boxplots are great at allowing you to quickly compare distributions between data sets.
+- Compare box plots across categorical dimensions.
+Box plots are great for quickly comparing distributions between datasets.

-Candlestick charts are commonly used for financial analysis, showing metrics about a financial instrument over a period of time.
+Though candlestick charts may remind you of box-and-whisker plots, they mean different things.
+Candlestick charts are commonly used for financial analysis to show metrics about a financial instrument over a period of time.
 This chart type shows the open, close, high, and low values of an instrument over time, in an easy to understand format.